jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 The final deliverable will be one text file with the commands to execute each numbered step along with a screenshot if required.

 1) Navigate from your home directory to your Downloads directory
   i) Take a screenshot of the output of the ```ls``` command.
-Name the file lastname-firstname-screenshot-week-5-1.(jpg or png)
+Name the file lastname-firstname-screenshot-week-5-ls.(jpg or png)

 1) Use the wget command to download the source code for the text book down to your local Downloads folder.
 The code is located at this URL: [https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip](https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip "URL")

+1) Use the file command to determine the type of file that the master.zip download is
+  i) Take a screenshot of the output of the file command.
+Name the file Name the file lastname-firstname-screenshot-week-5-file.(jpg or png)

 1) Use the unzip command to extract the files to a new directory called __book__ (you will need to use the ```man wget``` command to find out the usage option in order to accomplish this.
   i) Take a screenshot of the output of the new directory listed to the commandline screen.
-Name the file lastname-firstname-screenshot-week-5-2.(jpg or png)
+Name the file lastname-firstname-screenshot-week-5-wget.(jpg or png)

-1) Use the cd command to change the directory into the book/images directory.
+1) Use the cd command to change the directory to the book/Linux-text-book-part-1-master/images directory.
   i) Take a screenshot of the output of an ls command in this directory.
+Name the file lastname-firstname-screenshot-week-5-cd.(jpg or png)

+1) Execute a pwd command to show your present working directory is /home/username/Downloads/book/Linux-text-book-part-1-master/iamges
+  i) Take a screenshot of the output of the pwd command.
+Name the file lastname-firstname-screenshot-week-5-pwd.(jpg or png)

+1) In the images directory you will notice that there is no Chapter-02 directroy.
+Use the mkdir command to create it.
-Name the file lastname-firstname-screenshot-week-5-3.(jpg or png)
+  i) Take a screenshot of the output of an ls command showing the newly created directory.
+Name the file lastname-firstname-screenshot-week-5-mkdir.(jpg or png)

-1) Use the mv command to move the images AndrewTanenbaum.jpg, Dennis_Ritchie_2011.jpg, and Ken_n_dennis.jpg into the Chapter-02 directory. (issue the commands to move the images one at a time)
+1) Use the mv command to move the images AndrewTanenbaum.jpg, Dennis_Ritchie_2011.jpg, and Ken_n_dennis.jpg into the Chapter-02 directory. (issue the commands to move the images one at a time.)
-  i) cd into the images/Chapter-02 directory.
+  i) cd into the images/Chapter-02 directory and take a screenshot of the output of an ls command.
+Name the file lastname-firstname-screenshot-week-5-mv.(jpg or png)

+1) What would be the command to move from you pwd back to your home directory?
+  i)  Take a screenshot of the output of pwd command showing you are located in the Chapter-02 images directory, then issue the cd command to return to your home directory (include all these commands in one screenshot).

+1) There is a file named Readme.md under images/Appendix-A.  Use the cat command to display the content of that file.
+  i) Take a screenshot of the files output and it's message to you.
+Name the file lastname-firstname-screenshot-week-5-cat.(jpg or png)

+1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-04/X  (cd to that directory) what would be the single cd command to move your pwd location to Chapter-05/shells (relative paths)?
+  i) Take a screenshot of the pwd command showing your initial location, the cd command to change to the Chapter-05/shells directory, then another pwd command (all in one screenshot).
+Name the file lastname-firstname-screenshot-week-5-cd1.(jpg or png)

+1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-05/shells and you want to move your pwd over to Chapter-05/path.
+What would be the single cd command to move yoru pwd location to Chapter-05/path (relative paths)?
+  i) Take a screenshot of the pwd command showing yor initial locationm, then cd command to change the Chapter-05/path directory, then another pwd command (all in one screen).
+Name the file lastname-firstname-screenshot-week-5-cd2.(jpg or png)

+1) Assume your pwd is book/Linux-text-book-part-1-master/images/Chapter-05/path.
+You realize that you want to delete an image named figure1.gif located in the Chapter-05/shells directory.
+What would be the command to remove the file using a relative path to it's location?
+  i) Take a screenshot of the single command to remove the figure1.gif file using relative paths from the location mentioned above.
+Name the file lastname-firstname-screenshot-week-5-mv.(jpg or png)

+1) Use the mkdir command to create a new directory called Chapter-16 in book/Linux-text-book-part-1-master.
+  i) Take a screenshot of the output of an ls command after you have created the new directory in book/Linux-text-book-part-1-master.
+Name the file lastname-firstname-screenshot-week-5-mkdir.(jpg or png)

+1) Use the touch command to create a file named chapter-16.md under the Chapter-16 folder created in the previous step.
+Execute the command assuming that your pwd is book/Linux-text-book-part-1-master
+  i)  Take a screenshot of the output of an ls command after you have created the new file in the Chapter-16 directory.
+Name the file lastname-firstname-screenshot-week-5-touch.(jpg or png)

-Final deliverable is to place all of the above screenshots, 23 total) into a single zip file named: __lastname-firstname-chapter-05-lab.zip__
+Final deliverable is to place all of the above screenshots, and all commands into a single text file named lastname-firstname-week-5-commands.txt) into a single zip file named: __lastname-firstname-chapter-05-lab.zip__

 #### Footnotes